 CPAP machines are the traditional method for treating sleep apnea.
 However, these machines are often loud, bulky, and uncomfortable.

-Dr. Chambers offers oral appliance therapy to address snoring complications and reduce OSA health risks.
-An oral appliance gently shifts and positions your jaw to allow air to flow through the upper respiratory tract.
+Dr. Chambers offers oral appliance therapy to address snoring complications and reduce health risks.
+An oral appliance gently moves your jaw slightly to keep the air flowing through your upper airway.

-The oral appliance itself looks like a mouthguard, and you will only wear it during sleep to support your jaw throughout the night.
+The device itself looks like a mouthguard.
+You will only wear it during sleep to support your jaw throughout the night.
 Dr. Chambers creates custom-fit oral appliances so there is no worry of it falling out during sleep.
-Compared to CPAP machines, sleep appliances are small, portable, and comfortable to wear.
+Sleep appliances are small, portable, and much more comfortable to wear compared to CPAP machines.

-With these appliances, you don’t have to try to sleep with a bulky mask over your face.
-Small oral appliances offer comfortable and effective treatment for mild forms of sleep apnea.
+You don’t have to try to sleep with a bulky mask over your face with these appliances.
+Oral appliances are a comfortable and efficient way to treat mild sleep apnea.

 Sleep Apnea FAQs

 Sleep apnea is a serious medical condition that can cause a person to stop breathing during sleep.
-To help you understand the condition better, read our list of common patient questions:
+Read our list of common questions below to help you understand the condition better.

 Depending on the type and complexity, these studies can be short-term or long-term.
 On average, it can take 9 to 10 hours to complete a sleep study.
 The physical time that it takes to collect data is around 6 hours.
-A doctor may follow up after one year to see how long the treatment effects last and whether you have any adverse effects.
+A doctor might check in after a year to see how long the treatment is working and if you’re experiencing any side effects.

 Sleep apnea can have many negative effects on patients.
-It can affect the quality of sleep, which ultimately affects the overall quality of life.
+It can affect your quality of sleep, which ultimately affects your overall quality of life.
 Without treatment, this problem can increase blood pressure.

 It can also increase your chances of having a stroke, heart failure, or heart attack.
 Some other immediate effects are headaches, irritability, and difficulty working and focusing.

 However, snoring can be a symptom of sleep apnea.
-If you have other symptoms like difficulty staying asleep, daytime sleepiness, or fatigue, it may be time to see if you have sleep apnea.
+If you have other symptoms like difficulty staying asleep, daytime sleepiness, or fatigue, it may be time to get checked.

 Losing weight can help improve sleep apnea by reducing the pressure on your airway and making breathing easier at night.
-If you think weight might be affecting your sleep, talk to your doctor for advice and support.
+Talk to your doctor for advice and support if you think weight might be affecting your sleep.

 Gender can affect sleep apnea in different ways.
 Generally, men are more likely to have sleep apnea than women.
-However, women can still have sleep apnea, especially if they are overweight, pregnant, or going through menopause.
+Women can still have sleep apnea if they are overweight, pregnant, or going through menopause.

-Yes, sleep position can impact sleep apnea.
-For many people, sleeping on their back can make sleep apnea worse because it can cause the tongue and soft tissues in the throat to block the airway.
+Yes, your sleep position can impact sleep apnea.
+Sleeping on your back can make it worse because it can cause your tongue and soft tissues in the throat to block the airway.

-Sleeping on your side is often better for people with sleep apnea.
-It helps keep the airway open and makes it easier to breathe.
+Sleeping on your side is often the best way to sleep with this condition.
+It keeps the airway open and makes it easier to breathe.
 If you’re having trouble with sleep apnea, trying to sleep on your side might help improve your symptoms.

-However, a humidifier alone might not fully treat sleep apnea.
-Use it along with other treatments and to talk to your doctor about the best ways to manage your sleep apnea.
+However, a humidifier alone won’t fully treat sleep apnea.
+Use it along with other treatments and talk to your doctor about the best ways to manage your symptoms.